amkahn/keyword-extraction/README.txt

 Input:
-1) A path to the notes file, where each line corresponds with a patient and takes the format MRN[tab]text blob.
+1) A path to the notes file, where each line corresponds with a note and takes the format MRN[tab]text blob.
-2) A path to the gold data file, where each line corresponds with a patient and takes the format MRN[tab]gold_date_1[tab]gold_date_2.
+2) A path to the gold data file, where each line corresponds with a patient and takes the format MRN[tab]gold_date_1[tab]gold_date_2
+...where gold_date_n takes the format YYYY, YYYY-MM, or YYYY-MM-DD.

 Command line usage: ./extract_keywords.py <note-file> <gold-data-file>